smartgeber Logo

 Antwort der Redaktion

-Is Watermelon a Fruit or Vegetable?
+Is Watermelon a Fruit or a Vegetable?

-Botanical Classification of Watermelon
+Botanical Classification

 Watermelon in Agriculture

-Historical Context of Watermelon
+Historical Context

-Watermelon Fruit or Vegetable: The Verdict
+Conclusion: Watermelon Fruit or Vegetable?

 Last updated 3 mins ago

-Diese Tehmen kΓΆnnten dich auch interessieren
+Diese Tehmen kรถnnten dich auch interessieren

 Watermelon is a popular summer treat, but have you ever wondered if watermelon is a fruit or vegetable?
 This question can be quite intriguing.
 Botanically, watermelon is a fruit.
 It belongs to the Cucurbitaceae family, which also includes cucumbers, pumpkins, and squash.
 Watermelon grows from a seed and develops from the flower of the plant, which classifies it as a fruit.
 However, some people might consider it a vegetable because of its growing conditions and culinary uses.